uhm-whats-happening/uhm-whats-happening.github.io/index.md

 ### The What's Happening Solution

 An application where students can both post and view events that are scheduled or happening on campus.
-You can visited the website live [here](http://whats-happening-uhm.meteorapp.com)!
+You can visit the website live [here](http://whats-happening-uhm.meteorapp.com)!
 Below is a guided tour of how a new user might interact with our app.

 Upon arrival to the site, you are created by the landing page below.